 Be sure to put in your profile that you’re only there for friends.
 State the kind of people you’d like to meet, what interests you expect to have in common, and save the more revealing pictures for when your intentions change.

 To skip the grey line between dating app and social media, there’s Meetup.
 This is a great way to join groups that share common interests, and enjoy fun activities together.
 This could range anywhere from kayaking to international trips to wine tasting.

 Like Tinder, Meetup is an app you can install on your phone.
 However, unlike Tinder, you can also use the web version.
 You simply join groups, RSVP to their events, show up, and meet people.
 It’s as simple as that.

 If you’re en entrepreneur and moving homes also meant moving your business, this is a great way to meet people in your line of work, or who may need your services.
-Especially in more developed areas, there’s a group for just about everything.
+There’s a group for just about everything, especially in bigger cities.

 Though Meetup is not a dating app, remember you’re still meeting strangers from the internet, so exercise the same caution.
 Always let a family member or friend know where you’re headed off to, and beware of handing out any personal information.

 Some meet-ups occasionally only have a handful of people turn up, or one, or none at all.
 So prepare for a potentially more intimate meeting than you originally planned for, even if the group size was 200 and 50 people promised to show.

 Uber & Lfyt

 Whether you’re the driver or the passenger, ridesharing is a great way to meet new people in a new area.

 On trains and buses, people tend to maintain more personal space.
 We put our earphones in, even when we’re not listening to a damn thing.
 We focus our attention on our phone screens or what’s going on outside the window, and hope no one ever sits beside us.